 - Any interest that was not subject to taxes

-- Non-taxable Social Security benefits (Regular SSI is not included.)
+- Non-taxable Social Security benefits (Regular Supplemental Security Income (SSI) is not included.)

 With those numbers, it's relatively easy to learn how to find MAGI for your Roth IRA.
-Using a MAGI calculator for a Roth IRA can be beneficial as there are also a number of very specific financial situations which can affect MAGI (e.g. Certain kinds of business losses.)
+Using a MAGI calculator for a Roth IRA can be beneficial as there are also a number of very specific financial situations that can affect MAGI (e.g. certain kinds of business losses.)
 Check with your accountant to see if your situation qualifies.
 In many cases, your Adjusted Gross Income for a Roth IRA will be similar to the MAGI.

-MAGI is an important number for those looking to open a Self Directed IRA.
-This is because many investors don’t open a Self Directed IRA as their initial retirement account.
-Rather, they start off with a company sponsored 401(k) or a standard IRA, and then, later in their investing career, transition to a Self Directed IRA.
-As a result, they will often be at an economically more advantaged position when making IRA contributions.
-This means that MAGI will play more of a role in determining their ability to make those contributions.
+MAGI is an important number for those looking to open a Self-Directed IRA.
+This is because many investors don't open a Self-Directed IRA as their initial retirement account.
+Rather, they start off with a company-sponsored 401(k) or a standard IRA, and then, later in their investing career, transition to a Self-Directed IRA.
+As a result, they will often be in an economically more advantaged position when making IRA contributions.
+This means that MAGI for a Roth IRA will play more of a role in determining their ability to make those contributions.

 There are two specific situations where MAGI is going to play an important part:

-Let’s look at both at these and see how the numbers play out.
+Let's look at both of these situations and see how the numbers play out.

-The IRS has imposed specific MAGI limits which affect contributions to a Self Directed Roth IRA.
-Depending on income and filing status you may either be able to make the full Roth contribution, a phased out partial contribution, or no contribution at all.
-The current (2021) full contribution amount for MAGI in an IRA is $6,000 for those under 50 and $7,000 for those 50 and older.
-The partial phased out contribution can be calculated using these instructions from the IRS.
+The IRS has imposed specific MAGI limits which affect contributions to a Self-Directed Roth IRA.
+Depending on income and filing status you may either be able to make the full Roth contribution, a phased-out partial contribution, or no contribution at all.
+The current (2023) full contribution amount for MAGI in an IRA is $6,500 for those under 50 and $7,500 for those 50 and older.
+The partial phased-out contribution can be calculated using these instructions from the IRS.

 |Filing Status||MAGI||Contribution Allowed|

-If you’re interested in adding a Self Directed IRA to your retirement accounts, then schedule a call with a Madison specialist.
+If you're interested in adding a Self-Directed IRA to your retirement accounts, then schedule a call with a Madison Trust Specialist.
 They will be able to help you determine your financial standing, as well as give an informed opinion as to the permissibility of your intended asset.
 You can schedule a call here to chat about your MAGI for a Roth IRA account or open an account online to get started with your self-directed account and alternative investments.